 Kentucky Fried Chicken (KFC), is famous for its fried Chicken.
-The brand is best known for its 72-year-old man with a white moustache.
+Kfc history is best known for its 72-year-old man with a white moustache.

 The story started in the 1930s.
 A man named Colonel Harland Sanders refused to give in in the face of adversity.
 After he died in 1980, Sanders became a multimillionaire through the successful establishment of KFC, the largest fast-food franchise in the world.

-Colonel Sanders was birthed in Henryville Indiana in 1890.
+Kfc history starts with Colonel Sanders.
+He was birthed in Henryville Indiana in 1890.
 His mother became a single parent when his father died at age 5.
 The colonel looked after his two siblings while she went to work.
 She also prepared meals for them.
 His mother remarried when he was 12.
 However, his stepfather did not like his stepchildren.
 After one year, he decided to leave home.

 He started working on a dairy farm.
 He was a morning person who fed the animals, went to school and did odd jobs at night.
 In seventh grade, he quit school quickly as algebra proved too difficult.

-In the following years, he tried out many jobs, including as a :
+In the following years, he tried out many jobs, including:

 - Streetcar conductor

 - Railroad firefighters

 - steamboat operator,